Chenguiti6444/Vehicle_Detection_and_Classification_using_Deep_Learning/README.md

 ## Overview

 This repository contains the implementation and documentation for our Research and Development Project on "Vehicle Detection and Classification using Deep Learning".
-The project focuses on leveraging state-of-the-art deep learning techniques to accurately detect and classify vehicles in various scenarios.
+The project focuses on leveraging state-of-the-art deep learning techniques to accurately detect and classify low quality images of land vehicles in various scenarios.

 ## Instructions for Use